-In December 2018, we announced that FDA was in agreement with our Initial Pediatric Study Plan, specifically, providing a full waiver for evaluating cytisinicline in a pediatric population.
+In December 2018, we announced that the FDA was in agreement with our Initial Pediatric Study Plan, specifically, providing a full waiver for evaluating cytisinicline in a pediatric population.
 The reasons for the full waiver were based on the low numbers of children smoking under the age of 12 and the logistical difficulties of recruiting treatment-seeking smokers in the adolescent age group.
-The agreed Pediatric Study Plan is expected to be included as part of our future application for marketing approval of cytisinicline.
+The agreed upon Initial Pediatric Study Plan is expected to be included as part of our future application for marketing approval of cytisinicline.

-In March 2019, we initiated a trial to assess the dose limiting adverse events that would define the maximum tolerated dose, or MTD, for a single administered oral dos of cytisinicline.
-This study is being performed in smokers who receive one single dose of cytisinicline.
-The starting dosage of cytisinicline was 6 mg and is increased in separate groups of subjects for each escalated dose level until stopping criteria (based on the occurrence of dose-limiting adverse events) are reached.
-A safety review after each dose level is performed by an independent Data Safety Monitor Committee, or DSMC, before escalation to the next dose level.
-Six dose levels were pre-planned with 21 mg cytisinicline as the highest dose level.
-To date, 21mg cytisinicline has been evaluated without evidence of dose limiting toxicity.
-The DSMC has recommended that the protocol be amended to evaluate additional higher doses in order to define the dose limiting adverse events, or MTD, for cytisinicline.
-This study is a requirement for our future application for marketing approval of cytisinicline.
+In March 2019, we initiated a clinical trial to assess the dose limiting AEs that would define the maximum tolerated dose, or MTD, for a single administered oral dose of cytisinicline.
+This study evaluated smokers who received one single dose of cytisinicline.
+The starting dosage of cytisinicline was 6.0 mg and was to be increased in separate groups of subjects for each escalated dose level until stopping criteria (based on the occurrence of dose-limiting AEs) were reached.
+A safety review after each dose level was performed by an independent Data Safety Monitor Committee, or DSMC, before escalation to the next dose level.
+Six dose levels were preplanned with 21.0 mg cytisinicline as the highest dose level.
+When the MTD was not reached at 21.0 mg, the studywas amended to evaluate doses up to 30.0 mg, as recommended by the DSMC.
+At this 30.0 mg dose, the stopping criteria of serious or severe AEs were still not met, but the DSMC recommended stopping the study since the frequency of gastrointestinal symptoms were approaching an MTD level.
+The results will be reviewed with the FDA to determine if further escalation beyond a single 30.0 mg dose will be required to define the MTD.
+This Phase-1 study is a requirement for our future NDA and marketing approval of cytsinicline.
+It fulfills an FDA requirement to evaluate potential safety issues in the event patients exceed a recommended single dose outside of a clinical trial setting.
+These results do not impact the intended dosing planned for future Phase 3 cytisinicline clinical trials which was informed by the Phase 2b ORCA-1 trial discussed below.